 In terms of core performance, the P30 more-or-less mirrors its P30 Pro cousin (although on the RAM front there's 6GB, whereas the Pro has 8GB).
 It arrives mid-term in the company's chipset release cycle, which means it's the same Kirin 980 processor as per the Mate 20 Pro.

 That's a solid outlay, meaning mostly flagship results here.
-We've had one or two glitches and app crashes in this phone - which we didn't get when moving into the Pro - but after a couple of days' use things have smoothed out to operate smoothly.
+We've had one or two glitches and app crashes in this phone - which we didn't get when moving into the Pro - but after some software updates things smoothed out to operate smoothly.

 Huawei has long pushed its EMUI - that's Emotion User Interface, if you're wondering - with the P30 adopting a slightly updated version, EMUI 9.1, which is built over Google's Android Pie 9 operating system.
 There really aren't any massive changes compared to the Mate 20 here, but given how improved EMUI 9 was compared to some previous iterations, we think Huawei is in a place where customers will find this offering and its customisations to be acceptable.